learn-anything/alfred-workflows/contributing.md

 - End all descriptions with a full stop.
 - Check your spelling and grammar.
 - If you are unsure about anything, feel free to [open up an issue](https://github.com/learn-anything/alfred-workflows/issues/new) and we will help you.
+- If you want to add [related websites or repositories](https://github.com/learn-anything/alfred-workflows#related-websites--repositories), give a description of the website when possible.

 Thank you for your suggestions! 💜